BrianHanke/lentil-bhgc/README.md

 ### Lentil-BHGC

 I created this repo to host Windows builds of Lentil.
 Most recently I updated the code to work with the latest Arnold SDK, 7.2.2.0+.

-I plan on keeping Lentil up to date and adding quality of life features as needed.
-I would also like to provide Houdini Solaris support eventually, but as it stands right now (July 2023) Arnold doesn't allow camera shaders or operators in Solaris.
+I've also created a brand new commercial version of Lentil-BHGC with tons of added value:

+- Perpetual license with lifetime upgrades
+- Windows installer to make setup a breeze
+- Brand new User Guide with DCC setup instructions, parameter explanations and sample images
+- Interface and workflow redesigned for maximum ease of use
+- Bug fixes
+- Free tech support and feature requests

+Now available on Patreon (free for Gold-tier subscribers) - https://www.patreon.com/bhgc/shop/6127 - and coming soon to GumRoad and ArtStation.

 -----